flindwall/chicago-food-inspections/README.md

 # Results
 **Chi-Square Table**  <br />
 Chi-square formula is a statistical formula to compare two or more statistical data sets.
-It is used for data that consist of variables distributed across various categories and is denoted by χ2.
+It is used for data that consist of variables distributed across various categories and is denoted by χ2. <br />
 ![My_Image](https://github.com/flindwall/chicago-food-inspections/blob/main/Output/Screenshot_20230222_083513.png)

 **Total Number of Pass, Fail, Pass w/Conditions** <br />